 Jacques Lemay is considered one of Canada's most talented and versatile Producer/ Director/ Choreographers.
 He has been choreographer for POV's productions of La traviata (2001 and 2009), Eugene Onegin (2005), Rigoletto (2006), Manon Lescaut (2006), La Bohème and Vanessa (2011), Carmen (2012), and Albert Herring (2013); he was fight choreographer for Tosca in 2013, and returned as choreographer for Ariadne auf Naxos and The Marriage of Figaro in the 2013/2014 season.
 In November 2013, he directed South Pacific in Concert, a semi-staged co-production by Pacific Opera Victoria and the Victoria Symphony.
 He returned in November 2014 to direct Camelot in Concert and was choreographer for Lucia di Lammermoor in February, 2015.
 He was the Fight Director for the 2015/16 productions of Verdi's Otello and Rossini's The Barber of Seville, and was choreographer and fight director for the 2016 company première of Simon Boccanegra.
 He returned in February 2017 as choreographer for The Magic Flute and was the dancer in the April 2017 production of Les Feluettes, which he directed for Edmonton Opera in October 2017.
-During POV's 2017/18 season, Mr. Lemay was the choreographer for the 2017 staged première of Tobin Stokes' Rattenbury and for the company première of Handel's Rinaldo.
+During POV's 2017/18 season, Mr. Lemay was the choreographer for the staged première of Tobin Stokes' Rattenbury and for the company première of Handel's Rinaldo.

 Mr. Lemay was Artistic Director of the Opening Ceremonies for the 1988 Calgary Olympics and Producer / Director of the 1989 and 1991 Jeux Canada Games, the 1994 Victoria Commonwealth Games, and the 1997 Special Olympics World Winter Games.
 He was Producer / Artistic Director of Bridge Fest for the opening ceremonies of Confederation Bridge in Prince Edward Island.